§ 01 Business Overview

 The number that genuinely stopped me was the P/E ratio.
 238x.
 I had to look up what that even meant in context because I had never seen a multiple that high on a profitable company.
 A P/E ratio by itself tells you almost nothing.
 You have to ask why the market is paying that premium and whether the growth rate actually justifies it.
 In Palantir's case, when revenue is accelerating at 60%+ and margins are expanding at the same time, the conversation changes.
 It does not make the valuation comfortable, but it at least makes it explainable.

 The ontology concept took me the longest to understand.
 I had to read three different explanations before it clicked.
-The simple version: Palantir builds a digital map of how your entire organization works, every process, every decision, every data point, and once that map exists, ripping it out and starting over is essentially impossible.
+The simple version: Palantir builds a digital map of how your entire organization works.
+Once that map exists, ripping it out and starting over is essentially impossible.
 That is the switching cost.
 That is the moat.
-Understanding that made me realize moats are not always obvious from the outside.
+It made me realize moats are not always obvious from the outside.
 Sometimes they are buried in the product architecture.

 The government-to-commercial flywheel was the most interesting strategic insight.
 I always thought of government contracts as slow, boring revenue.
 What I did not see is that winning classified defense contracts is actually the best marketing a B2B software company can have.
 If the Pentagon trusts your platform with national security decisions, a Fortune 500 CFO has a much easier time saying yes.

 The honest thing I still do not fully understand is how to value a company like this with confidence.
-I know the tools, P/E, forward multiples, revenue growth rates, but Palantir sits in a category where the standard playbook does not cleanly apply.
+The standard tools exist but Palantir sits in a category where they do not cleanly apply.
+A P/E of 238x is technically a number but it does not tell you much on its own.
 That is something I am going to keep working on.